philaphobia/ManningSecureJavaApplications/README.md

 ## Help with IntelliJ
 The project can be loaded directly using GIT:
-1. From the GIT page, click 'Code', then copy the HTTPS URL
+1. From the GIT web page, click 'Code', then copy the HTTPS URL
 2. In IntelliJ, chose 'Get from VCS'
 3. Paste the GIT URL into the 'URL'